tphamdo/Resonant-Breathing/README.md

 # Resonant-Breathing

 Simple web app for myself to practice resonant breathing.
 A practice of breathing slowly, in for 5.5s, out for 5.5s for around 5.5 breaths/min.
+This idea was inspired by the book [Breath](https://www.amazon.com/Breath-New-Science-Lost-Art/dp/0735213615) by James Nestor

 TODOs that will add value to my user experience:
 <ul>